hendersontrent/QuasiGLM.jl/README.md

 ## Installation

-You can install `QuasiGLM.jl` from the Julia Registry via:
+You can install `QuasiGLM.jl` from the Julia Registry once it has been accepted via:

 ```
 using Pkg